Own your PT job interview

 If time allows, visit the facility you’re interviewing for.
 Doing so presents you with the opportunity to critically evaluate the space, the set-up, and how the staff interacts with members or other colleagues.
 More importantly, you have a chance to observe and identify strengths of the facility and area of opportunity upon which you can build in the interview.
 Never underestimate the power of vision and don’t be afraid to communicate how your talents can achieve that vision.

 Plan to arrive 10 minutes early.
-This small but crucial window of time will allow you to breathe and center yourself before meeting the committee or the hiring manager.
+This small but crucial window of time will allow you to breathe and centre yourself before meeting the committee or the hiring manager.
 Enter the interview calm and focused so you can appropriately address their questions and wow them with your talents and skills.

 Interviewing for a job is tough stuff.
 But it’s the tough stuff that helps us grow and through growth we achieve.
-Even if you don’t land every job you interview for, you are practicing for the ones you will.
+Even if you don’t land every job you interview for, you are practising for the ones you will.